 Whichever method you use, you would claim your depletion expense on line 18 in Part I of Schedule E.

-Part II of Schedule E is for reporting income or loss from a partnership or S corporation.
-If you are a member or shareholder of one of these pass-through entities, you should receive a Schedule K-1 at the end of the year reporting your share of the business’s income or loss and deductions.
+Part II of Schedule E is for reporting taxable income or loss from a partnership or S corporation.
+If you are a member or shareholder of one of these pass-through entities, you should receive a Schedule K-1 at the end of the year reporting your share of the business’s net income or loss and deductions.
 You or your tax preparer use the information from Schedule K-1 to prepare Part II of Schedule E.

 There are three rows in Part II, labeled A through D, to enter the name, employer identification number, and other information from up to four Schedule K-1s.
 If you need more space, you can complete and attach as many Schedule Es to your return as you need.